spree/api.spreecommerce.com/content/v1/products.md

     POST /api/products

-For instance, a request to create a new product called “Headphones” with a price of $100 would look like this:
+For instance, a request to create a new product called \"Headphones\" with a price of $100 would look like this:

     POST /api/products?product[name]=Headphones&product[price]=100